Although our doors may be temporarily closed, we encourage you to stay home with us and discover the stories of science.

 Right now the world is looking to science to guide us through these uncertain times.
 Everyone is searching for the right combination of data and distractions that will help us cope with our new reality.
 So here at the Science History Institute, we are doing what we can to provide a little hope from the history of science.

-In addition to offering a vast array of resources for educators, students, science professionals, scholars, science history lovers, and the intellectually curious, we’ve moved some of our public programs online.
+In addition to offering a vast array of resources for educators, students, science professionals, scholars, science history lovers, and the intellectually curious, we’ve moved our public programs online.
 You can also follow us on Facebook, Instagram, Twitter, and LinkedIn, where you’ll find lots of social distancing–approved activities.